oliverschwendener/ueli/docs/Extensions/UuidGenerator/README.md

-# Custom Web Search Extension
+# UUID / GUID Generator

 This extension allows to generate [Universally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier), also known as UUID or GUID.
 This can be done either instantly for a single UUID or through a dedicated UI, where multiple UUIDs can be generated at once.